Reviews You Can Rely On

 The Solo 4 shines in battery life, lasting an astounding 73 hours.
 If you don't want to charge your headphones regularly, the Solo 4 is an excellent choice.

 According to Beats, 10 minutes of charging will provide five hours of playback time.
-If you don't have access to an outlet, you can always plug the headphones directly into your device with the included USB-C or 3.5-millimeter audio cables.
+If you don't have access to an outlet, you can always plug the headphones directly into your device using the included USB-C or 3.5 mm audio cables.

 Call Quality